 - Drive sober.
 Never drive impaired by alcohol or drugs and discourage others from doing so.

 Ensure your child's car seat is installed properly.
-Find a child safety seat inspection station near you or attend a seat check event in your neighborhood.
+Find a fitting station near you or attend a car seat check event in your neighborhood.

 Questions and comments regarding the statewide Child Passenger Safety Program should be directed to: